 - English Language Proficiency Proof: students for whom English is not their primary language must submit one of the following:

 - Official associate or bachelor's degree transcript from an accredited college or university in the U.S, stating degree conferral and date

 - TOEFL, IELTS, or NU Global Exam scores

 Concentration in eLearning and Instructional Design

 Complete three of the following (12 quarter hours):

-Note: EDU 6329 (Connecting Theory and Practice) should be taken at least 2 terms prior to Capstone to allow time for implementing a workplace-based experiential project that you will design as the signature assignment for the course.
+NOTE: EDU 6329 (Connecting Theory and Practice) should be taken at least 2 terms prior to EDU 6225 (Capstone).

 Northeastern's signature experiential learning model combines academics with professional practice to help students acquire relevant, real-world skills they can apply to their desired industry.
 Each program offers its own unique experiential learning opportunities, but they might include: